codatio/codat-docs/docs/integrations/commerce/mollie/mollie-integration-reference.md

 ## Orders

-When pulling orders from Mollie, line items of type `shipping_fee` and `surcharge` are shown as service charges in Codat (indicated in the `Orders.serviceCharges` field).
+When reading orders from Mollie, line items of type `shipping_fee` and `surcharge` are shown as service charges in Codat (indicated in the `Orders.serviceCharges` field).

 ## Transactions